 Which car brands have online sales?

-Mitsubishi is the latest manufacturer to offer online car sales, with the brand’s entire line-up available to be bought through its website.
+Mitsubishi’s entire line-up is available to be bought through its website.
 All sales styles, including PCP, hire purchase, cash and business contract hire are available.
 Purchased cars are then collected at a local dealer or can be home delivered.